cca/cca_invenio/notes/notes.md

 │           └── data

 #### File Integrity Check

+We may not use this feature with cloud storage.
+It probably conflicts with GSB autoclass, which is going to be a vital cost-saving measure.

 The v11 file integrity check report is wonderful, something obviously missing from EQUELLA.
 It took me some time to figure out what the `CELERY_BEAT_SCHEDULE` settings had to look like (see celery_beat.py in the code_samples dir):